-You can download the Keycloak Server from the official website.
-I'm using the latest release of the standalone server distribution, which is the 3.3.0 version at the moment of the writing.
+We can download the Keycloak Server from the official website.
+I'm using the latest release of the standalone server distribution, which is the 10.0.1 version at the moment of the writing.

-Extract the folder from the zip (or tar) archive: it contains all you need to run the Keycloak server.
+Let's extract the folder from the zip (or tar) archive: it contains all we need to run the Keycloak server.

-From the bin/ directory of your Keycloak distribution, you can boot the Keycloak server by running either the standalone.sh script (macOS and Linux) or the standalone.bat file (Windows).
-The Keycloak server will be reachable on your host 8080 port by default, but you can define a custom port by setting the optional
+From the bin/ directory of the Keycloak distribution, we can boot the Keycloak server by running either the standalone.sh script (macOS and Linux) or the standalone.bat file (Windows).
+The Keycloak server will be reachable on our host 8080 port by default, but we can define a custom port by setting the optional

 jboss.socket.binding.port-offset property to a value that the script will add to the default port.

-If you are on macOS or Linux, open a Terminal prompt and run the following command:
+On macOS or Linux, we can open a Terminal prompt and run:

-If you are on Windows, you can boot Keycloak by running the following command on your Command Prompt terminal:
+On Windows, we can boot Keycloak by running this command on a Command Prompt terminal:

 In this example, the URL of the Keycloak server will be http://localhost:8180.